habuDaRu/Total-Twitch-War-Mod/README.md

      `tdw_twitch_points_punishment_log.txt`

 - also further informations can be retrieved from the following files:
+  - can be used for setting up confirmation messages back to twitch users via bot.
     - List of all active and renamed units:
       `tdw_twitch_renamer_tdw_renamed_units.txt`
     - List of all used names: